ChrisVine/chez-simple-sockets/README.md

 domain socket.
 It will block until a connection is made.

-'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-unix-socket.  &accept-condition will be raised if connection attempts fail, to which applying accept-condition? will return #t.
+'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-unix-socket.

+An &accept-condition exception will be raised if connection attempts fail; applying accept-condition? to the raised condition object will return #t.

 If 'sock' is not a blocking descriptor, it will be made blocking by this procedure.